 Everyone carries the gene, but not everyone has a breakout.
 Your lips will be going through trauma and if you're prone to cold sores, you will want to either get anti-viral medication from your GP, or get some over the counter viral medication such as Zovirax and use that a week before your procedure.

 Natural, semi-permanent lip colour

 I can't recommend this treatment enough, especially if you have lost your natural colour, shape, or are looking for something natural that gives you a more defined shape and helps you to look more radiant!
-If you're interested, you can contact me here, or take a look around at the lovely gym where I am based.
+If you're interested, you can contact me here.

 If you'd like more information about semi-permanent makeup or are interested in natural beauty, sign up to receive updates and special offers!